 The source containment well, CW-2, began operation in January 2002.
 The well has operated at an average annual pumping rate of between 42 gpm and 52 gpm.
-The average pumping rate in 2010 was 42 gpm.
-The pumping at CW-2 is distributed across model layers 3 through 8.3 Ninety-nine percent of the treated water from this well is assumed to infiltrate back to the aquifer from the six on-site infiltration ponds based on consumptive use calculations.
-Only some of the ponds are used for infiltration at any given time; during 2002 the treated discharge from the well was rotated among the six original ponds, in 2003 and 2004 only ponds 1 and 4 were used, and from 2004 to 2010 the discharge was rotated among ponds 1 through 4 (see Figure 2.10 for pond locations).
-Ponds 5 and 6 were backfilled during 2005.
+The average pumping rate in 2011 was 51 gpm.
+The pumping at CW-2 is distributed across model layers 3 through 8.33 Ninety-nine percent of the treated water from this well is assumed to infiltrate back to the aquifer from the six original or the current four34 on-site infiltration ponds based on consumptive use calculations.
+Only some of the ponds are used for infiltration at any given time; during 2002 the treated discharge from the well was rotated among the six original ponds, in 2003 and 2004 only ponds 1 and 4 were used, and from 2004 to 2011 the discharge was rotated among ponds 1 through 4 (see Figure 2.10 for pond locations).
 In the model, the amount of water directed to each of the ponds was based upon operation records.